spotify/confidence/README.md

  - one that returns a [Chartify](https://github.com/spotify/chartify) chart.

-Spotify Confidence has support calculating p-values and confidence intervals using Z-statistics, Student's T-statistics (or more exactly [Welch's T-test](https://en.wikipedia.org/wiki/Welch%27s_t-test), as well as Chi Squared statistics)
+Spotify Confidence has support calculating p-values and confidence intervals using Z-statistics, Student's T-statistics (or more exactly [Welch's T-test](https://en.wikipedia.org/wiki/Welch%27s_t-test)), as well as Chi-squared statistics.

 There is also a Bayesian alternative in the BetaBinomial class.